 SEATAI supports the business development of independent media.
 There are strict eligibility conditions for participation.
 Criteria include:

-- Media companies or not-for-profit organizations committed to providing credible, independent news, information or public interest debate for audiences based primarily in Southeast Asia.
+- Media companies or not-for-profit organisations committed to providing credible, independent news, information or public interest debate for audiences based primarily in Southeast Asia.

 - Independent from the government or of any other political or economic interest group.